WBBM-FM: Morning shows

 B96's longtime morning program was the "Eddie & JoBo" morning zoo show.
 Joe Colborn (air name "Bohannon") first signed on at B96 in 1984 hosting evenings as "JoBo In Chicago".
 Ed Volkman started at B96 in 1986 hosting morning drive along with Karen Hand and Mike Elston.
 When Elston left B96 in 1988, Bohannon was moved to mornings along with Volkman and Hand, launching the "Eddie & JoBo" show.
 Outside of a three-year period between 1994 and 1997, morning show ran for two decades but was canceled on November 21, 2008.

 On January 5, 2009, Julian Nieh and Jamar "J. Niice" McNeil started a new morning show, "J. Niice & Julian on the Radio".
 The two were previously together at iHeartMedia's WIHT in Washington, D.C.
 Nieh stayed with the show until December 2012.
 The show continued as "The J Show", with J. Niice as the host alongside Showbiz Shelly and Gabe.

 J. Niice left in March 2018 and in April, B96 debuted "DreX & Nina" with Gabe Ramirez still being kept on.
 DreX left B96 in February 2019 and the show became "Gabe and Nina in the Morning", hosted by Gabe Ramirez and Nina Hajian.
 In September 2021, Hajian left the station, with Ramirez continuing to host the show, which was renamed "B96 Mornings".

+In April 2022, 'The Morning Mess', hosted by Joey 'Nachoo' Rodriguez, Aneesh, Jeana and Karla, moved from Phoenix sister station KALV-FM to host mornings on WBBM-FM.
+In February 2024, 'The Morning Mess' would come to an end, as Rodriguez would return to KALV-FM, Jeana moved to middays, and Aneesh left the station; Karla remained in mornings.
+Later that month, John Moug, formerly of KPLZ Seattle, would join the station for mornings.

 Ownership changes

 CBS had owned WBBM-FM since its beginnings.
 In 1995, CBS was acquired by Westinghouse.
 Infinity Broadcasting Corporation was acquired in December 1996, and shortly thereafter Westinghouse's name was changed to CBS Corp.
 Through its CBS Radio division, the CBS Corporation owned WBBM-FM for 76 years.

-On February 2, 2017, CBS Radio announced it would merge with Entercom, no longer a part of the CBS Corporation.
+On February 2, 2017, CBS Radio announced it would merge with Entercom and would no longer be part of the CBS Corporation.
 The merger was approved on November 9, 2017, and was consummated on November 17.

 HD Radio

 WBBM-FM broadcasts in the HD Radio format.
-The HD2 subchannel carries a national LGBTQ talk and EDM radio format called "Channel Q".
+The HD2 subchannel carries "Channel Q", Audacy's national LGBTQ-oriented talk and EDM network.

 In January 2006, the station officially launched its HD2 FM subcarrier, airing a Dance Top 40 format as "B96 Dance".
 That format moved to a subchannel on co-owned 105.9 WCFS-FM in February 2019 and rebranded as "Energy".
 WBBM-FM's HD2 subchannel then switched to an Entercom format known as "Channel Q", a talk and EDM format, aimed at the LGBTQ community and heard in many radio markets served by Entercom FM stations.